-Ultimately, what must be recognised is that faith is a gift of God, and a supernatural virtue infused by Him.
-The true work of evangelisation lies with the Holy Spirit.
+Ultimately, what must be recognized is that faith is a gift of God, and a supernatural virtue infused by Him.
+The true work of evangelization lies with the Holy Spirit.
 As the Catechism of the Catholic Church tells us,

 “man must have the grace of God to move and assist him; he must have the interior helps of the Holy Spirit, who moves the heart and converts it to God.” – CCC: 153.

 There is so much that we can do, and should do, in the mission of the Church that is evangelisation.
 But we can never force our faith upon others, and we can never fully know, or account for, how God is working in the hearts of the people whom we meet and speak with.

 “Evangelisation will never be possible without the action of the Holy Spirit… the Holy Spirit predisposes the soul of the hearer to be open and receptive to the Good News… Techniques of evangelization are good, but even the most advanced ones could not replace the gentle action of the Spirit.” – EN: 75.

 Have you got any good evangelisation tips?
 Why not share them in the comment section below.

 Read Evangellii Nuntiandi, 1975 Apostolic Exhortation of Pope Paul VI, in full, here.

 Did you enjoy this post?
 Please share it!